Introduction

 Steps:

-Set the router with the appropriate bit.
+Set the router with the right bit.

 Guide the router along the inside edge of the marked area.